demirciAhmet/periodiCpp/Scenarios.md

 -------------------
 Scenario 1:Ahmet, who started to take chemistry lessons, would like to get more information about the periodic table and periodic table elements.
 For this, it opens periodiC++ and clicks on these elements in order to learn more about the few elements it sees after examining the periodic table that appears.
 When he sees the changing properties of the elements, his curiosity about the elements increases.
 In order to see more clearly the change of the element properties of the periodic table, it uses the sorting feature according to the existing feature in the program.

-Scenario 2:İlham, who needs element properties in his chemistry assignment, quickly accesses detailed knowledge of the elements by opening periodiC++.
+Scenario 2:Musab Chemistry needs the properties of iron, oxygen and beryllium elements in his homework.
+Instead of searching the internet one by one, it quickly opens peridiC++ and reaches the properties of the elements with one click.

 Scenario 3:Eren turns on the app's quiz mode to reinforce the information he has learned.
 Here, it solves quizs with increasing difficulty, whether against time or by level.
 In these quises, Eren's score, record and highest score are kept.
 He achieves various achievements depending on the quiz he solves.